-At the moment, flights at midday are likely to offer the best value for money for your North America trip.
-A flight in the morning will more often than not be of higher cost.
+At the moment, flights in the morning are likely to offer the best value for money for your North America trip.
+A flight at midday will more often than not be of higher cost.

 How long is the flight to North America?